liyasthomas/savvy/README.md

 ## About the app

-Savvy is a scalable serverless customer feedback app - built with AWS Amplify, AWS AppSync, and Amazon DynamoDB.
+Savvy is a scalable serverless customer feedback app - built with AWS Amplify, AWS AppSync, and Amazon DynamoDB on [AWS Amplify Hackathon by Hashnode](https://townhall.hashnode.com/announcing-aws-amplify-hackathon-on-hashnode).

-### Develope
+### Develop

 1. First install and configure the Amplify CLI.